Jarred Kelenic Player Props: Mariners vs. Cardinals

 Jarred Kelenic At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 46th, and he is 14th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 23rd, his on-base percentage ranks 48th, and he is 11th in the league in slugging.

-- Kelenic has picked up a hit in 76.5% of his 17 games this year, with multiple hits in 23.5% of them.
+- In nine games this season (50.0%), Kelenic has picked up an RBI, including two games with multiple runs batted in.

-- In eight games this year, Kelenic has picked up an RBI, with more than one RBI once.
+- In seven of 18 games this season, he has scored, including multiple runs once.

-- He has scored at least one run seven times this season (41.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.